 Granite worker silicosis is well documented.
-Working with granite requires cutting, sanding, and sandblasting – all of which produce dust.
-This dust contains tiny particles of crystalline silica, which can be breathed in.
+Working with granite requires cutting, sanding and sandblasting – all of which produce dust.
+This dust contains tiny particles of crystalline silica, which are breathable.
 Once silica dust enters the lungs, it is difficult to expel.
-The result is the particles lodging themselves into the soft tissue, which causes inflammation and scarring.
+As a result, the particles lodge themselves into the soft tissue, which causes inflammation and scarring.

-Silicosis is a lung disease associated with occupational exposure to silica dust.
-It is alarmingly common among construction workers, foundry workers, sandblasters, and granite workers.
+Silicosis is a lung disease that develops due to occupational exposure to silica dust.
+It is alarmingly common among construction workers, foundry workers, sandblasters and granite workers.
 The Centers for Disease Control and Prevention (CDC) estimates that 2.3 million U.S. workers are currently at risk of exposure to silica dust.
 That includes thousands of granite workers across the U.S.

 How are Granite Workers Exposed to Silica Dust?

 The granite industry is nationwide.
 Granite is used to manufacture headstones, counter tops, monuments and more.
 Around 45-50 percent of granite is actually silica.
 Exposure to silica dust happens in the processes of:

 - Cutting granite pieces with powered hand tools

 - Contouring stone

 Even workers who do not work directly with granite are at risk of exposure to silica dust if there is not adequate ventilation or respirators.